Bill Hicks: Early fame

 In 1990, Hicks released his first album, Dangerous, performed on the HBO special One Night Stand and at Montreal's Just for Laughs festival.
 Hicks was later engaged to his manager, Colleen McGarr, who booked him there.
 He was also part of a group of American stand-up comedians performing in London's West End in November.
 Hicks was a huge hit in the UK and Ireland and continued touring there throughout 1991.
 That year, he returned to Just for Laughs and filmed his second video, Relentless.

 Hicks made a brief detour into musical recording with the Marble Head Johnson album in 1992, collaborating with Houston high school friend Kevin Booth and Austin, Texas, drummer Pat Brown.
 During the same year, he toured the UK, where he recorded the Revelations video for Britain's Channel 4.
-He closed the show with his soon-to become-famous philosophy regarding life, "It's Just a Ride."
+He closed the show with his oft quoted philosophy regarding life, "It's Just a Ride."
 Also in that tour, he recorded the stand-up performance released in its entirety on a double CD titled Salvation.
 Hicks was voted "Hot Standup Comic" by Rolling Stone magazine in 1993.